OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/filemode.md

 weight: "3"
 ---

-In this setup, disk images are stored in file format (raw/qcow2) in the Image Datastore, and then dumped into a LVM Logical Volume in the SAN when a Virtual Machine is created. **The image files are transferred from Frontend to Hosts through the SSH protocol.** Additionally, [LVM Thin]({{% relref "#lvm-thin" %}}) can be enabled to support creating thin snapshots of the VM disks.
+In this setup, disk images are stored in file format, such as raw and qcow2, in the Image Datastore, and then dumped into a LVM Logical Volume in the SAN when a Virtual Machine is created. **The image files are transferred from Frontend to Hosts through the SSH protocol.** Additionally, [LVM Thin]({{% relref "#lvm-thin" %}}) can be enabled to support creating thin snapshots of the VM disks.

 ## How Should I Read This Chapter

-Before reading this Chapter make sure you have already configured access to the SAN following one of the setup guides in the [LVM Overview]({{% relref "overview#san-appliance-setup" %}}) section.
+Before performing the procedures outlined in this chapter you must configure access to the SAN following one of the setup guides in the [LVM Overview]({{% relref "overview#san-appliance-setup" %}}) section.

 ## Hypervisor Configuration